-I am a Visiting Assistant Professor at Boston College's Carroll School of Management.
+I am a Visiting Assistant Professor of Finance at Boston College's Carroll School of Management.
 My research interests are in empirical asset pricing with a focus on stock return predictability, the value premium, statistical biases, and portfolio risk.
 I teach Fundamentals of Finance.

 Is the Value Premium Smaller Than We Thought?

 The construction of the original HML portfolio (Fama and French, 1993) includes six seemingly innocuous decisions that could easily have been replaced with alternatives that are just as reasonable.
 I propose such alternatives and construct HML portfolios.
-In sample, the average estimate of the value premium is dramatically smaller than the original estimate of the value premium.
+In sample, the average estimate of the value premium is smaller than the original estimate of the value premium.
 The difference is 0.09% per month and statistically significant.
 Out of sample, this difference is statistically insignificant.
 The results suggest that the original value premium estimate is upward biased due to a chance result in the original research decisions.